joeostrander/PicoDVI-DMG/Readme.md

 # PicoDVI-DMG

 ## This project allows Gameboy DMG DVI output via HDMI using PicoDVI

+NOTE:  I do have a version with HDMI audio working... but it doesn't work very well! :(
+If you think you might be able to help with the audio portion feel free to message me (my username at protonmail.com)

 ![gameplay preview](./images/gameplay.gif?raw=true)